zdevaty/go-eliona-api-client/docs/AggregatedData.md

 ### NewAggregatedData

-`func NewAggregatedData(id int32, assetId int32, subtype DataSubtype, raster PipelineRaster, ) *AggregatedData`
+`func NewAggregatedData(id int32, assetId int32, subtype DataSubtype, raster string, ) *AggregatedData`

 NewAggregatedData instantiates a new AggregatedData object This constructor will assign default values to properties that have it defined,